zookz/cordova-plugin-health/README.md

 - in Google Fit calories.active is computed by subtracting the basal from the total, as basal an average of the a number of days before endDate is taken (the actual number is defined in a variable, currently set to 7)
 - while Google Fit calculates basal and active calories automatically, HealthKit needs an explicit input
 - when querying for activities, Google Fit is able to determine some activities automatically, while HealthKit only relies on the input of the user or of some external app
+- when querying for activities, calories and distance are also provided in HealthKit (units are kcal and metres) and never in Google Fit

 ### queryAggregated()